What is epidermolysis bullosa?

 See treatment of epidermolysis bullosa – general.

-- Puritus (itching) may be a problem for patients with DEB — strategies such as moisturising and avoiding hot environments can help
+- Puritus (itching) may be a problem for patients with dystrophic epidermolysis bullosa — strategies such as moisturising and avoiding hot environments can help.

-- In dominant DEB (DDEB), the focus is on blister prevention and management.
-This refers to the skin, but may also include eating soft foods to reduce oesophageal blisters
+- In dominant dystrophic epidermolysis bullosa (DDEB), the focus is on blister prevention and management.
+This refers to the skin, but may also include eating soft foods to reduce oesophageal blisters.

-- In severe recessive DEB (RDEB), high attention to both the skin and mucous membranes is necessary.
-Management of pain, pruritus, infection, scarring and deformities, malnutrition and anaemia all play a major part in the day to day treatment of RDEB
+- In severe recessive dystrophic epidermolysis bullosa (RDEB), high attention to both the skin and mucous membranes is necessary.
+Management of pain, pruritus, infection, scarring and deformities, malnutrition and anaemia all play a major part in the day to day treatment of RDEB.

-- SCCs are treated surgically.
+- Squamous cell carcinomas are treated surgically.
 This should be done early, as the tumours are aggressive and have often metastasised by the time of diagnosis.
 Amputation may be required.

 What is the outcome for patients with dystrophic epidermolysis bullosa?

-Life expectancy is unaffected in dominant DEB (DDEB).
-In recessive DEB (RDEB), life expectancy has now significantly improved due to appropriate management and interventions related to EB complications.
-These include the early detection and treatment of squamous cell carcinoma (SCC).
+Life expectancy is unaffected in dominant dystrophic epidermolysis bullosa.
+In recessive dystrophic epidermolysis bullosa, life expectancy has significantly improved due to appropriate management and interventions related to complications of the disease including the early detection and treatment of squamous cell carcinoma (SCC).